 - Insulate windows or place plants a few feet away: If you have single-pane windows or particularly draughty spots, it’s better to keep your plants a little distance away or close the curtains at night.

-During winter, most plants go into a kind of dormancy, so they don’t need that extra boost of nutrients.
+During winter, most indoor houseplants go into a kind of dormancy, so they don’t need that extra boost of nutrients.
 Fertilising during winter could actually stress them out and result in weak, leggy growth.
 Here’s a good rule:

-- Pause feeding until spring: Most plants will be happy with just water until they start showing signs of new growth in spring.
+- Pause feeding until spring: Most common houseplants will be happy with just water until they start showing signs of new growth in spring.
 Then you can get back to feeding them with a balanced fertiliser to help them kickstart their growing season.

 Dust can block precious sunlight from reaching your plant’s leaves.
 Plus, a little cleaning makes them look their absolute best.
-How to spruce them up:
+How to spruce up your indoor plants:

-- Gently wipe leaves with a damp cloth: A soft microfiber cloth works well, or you can use a damp paper towel.
+- Gently wipe leaves with a damp cloth: A soft microfibre cloth works well for plants like your Peace Lily or ZZ plant, or you can use a damp paper towel.
 Be gentle to avoid damaging delicate leaves.

-- Use a gentle shower for larger plants: If you have a big plant like a monstera or rubber tree, you can occasionally give it a shower with lukewarm water to wash off any stubborn dust.
+- Use a gentle shower for large house plants: If you have a tall house plant like a Swiss Cheese plant or Rubber plant, you can occasionally give it a shower with lukewarm water to wash off any stubborn dust.

 Winter can bring some sneaky pest problems as the warmth indoors can encourage bugs like spider mites and aphids.
-Here’s how to keep an eye on things:
+Here’s how to keep an eye on your indoor plants:

 - Inspect leaves regularly for any signs of pests.
-Look under leaves and along stems, especially if you notice yellowing or tiny webbing.
+Look under leaves and along stems, especially if you notice yellowing or tiny webbing on your house plants.

-If you have any questions about your plant pals, speak with our in-house experts, The Plant Folk, here!
+If you have any questions about your plant pals, speak with our in-house experts, The Plant Folk!